 August 16, 1994: The day Andre Agassi tried to stop the music

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
-On this day, August 16, 1994, Andre Agassi railed against music being played during changeovers at an ATP event in New Haven.
+On this day in 1994, Andre Agassi blasted tournament officials in New Haven after they introduced music during changeovers

-Andre Agassi, the Las Vegas Kid, was one of the biggest stars in tennis history.
-He turned professional in 1986 and soon became famous, thanks to his amazing tennis skills but also his flamboyant fashion choices, including the iconic denim shorts and pink bike shorts (worn as an underlayer).
-Taught by his father and bred at the Nick Bollettieri Academy, Agassi’s game relied on a phenomenal return (the best of his time) and on taking the ball on the rise off of both wings with incredible power.
-Agassi’s game style was considered revolutionary at the time and would soon be copied by generations of tennis players.
+Andre Agassi, the Las Vegas Kid, was one of the biggest stars in the sport.
+He turned professional in 1986 and soon became famous, not only thanks to his amazing tennis skills but also his flamboyant fashion choices, including the iconic denim shorts and pink bike shorts (worn as an underlayer).
+Taught by his father and bred at the Nick Bollettieri Academy, Agassi’s game relied on a phenomenal return (the best of its time) and on taking the ball on the rise off both flanks with incredible power.
+Agassi’s game style was considered revolutionary at the time and would soon be copied by generations of upcoming tennis players.

-In 1994 at the New Haven Volvo Open, the ATP was experimenting with a new way to make tennis more attractive to the general public: blasting rock and roll from the loudspeakers during changeovers.
+In 1994 at the New Haven Volvo Open, the ATP tour was experimenting with a new way to make the sport more attractive to the general public: blasting music from the loudspeakers during changeovers.
 One of the first tennis stars to play in these new conditions was Agassi, who faced world No 113 Siemerink in his first match.
-At the time, the Vegas native held the 18th rank, and he had just claimed a Masters 1000 title at the Canadian Open in Toronto.
-He was the heavy favorite.
+At the time, the Vegas native was ranked No 18 and having just claimed a Masters 1000 title at the Canadian Open in Toronto, he was the heavy favorite in the encounter.

-At first, Agassi tried his best to cope with the ATP experiment.
+At first, Agassi tried his best to adjust to the new ATP experiment.
 He had even selected his intro song (“The way we were”, by Barbra Streisand).
 Soon though, he showed signs of irritation.
-His concentration was shot, and the distress was visible.
+His concentration was distrubed, and the distress was soon visible.
 After a couple of games, Agassi complained to the chair umpire and had the supervisor called on court, only to learn that the music would not be turned off.
 Miffed about the conditions, and the official rebuttal of his request, the 1992 Wimbledon champion was upset by Siemerink in three sets, 6-3, 3-6, 6-3.